Please join us for this film screening and discussion

 Screening begins promptly at 6:30 p.m. followed by a Q+A discussion

-Registration for this event coming soon
+Registration for this special event is CLOSED

 Shot entirely in secret, dissident Iranian filmmaker Mohammad Rasoulof's award-winning thriller THE SEED OF THE SACRED FIG is a tense familial drama: when Iman is promoted to investigating judge on Tehran’s high court, he and his wife, Najmeh, are excited for their elevated social status.
 But when his government-issued gun goes missing while his daughters Resvan and Sana are glued to their phones, expressing support for women-led student protests, Iman grows increasingly paranoid and mistrusting of his own loved ones.